mattgonzalez/Direct2DDemoPlugin/README.md

             #endif
 ```

-That's all you need to do.
 Calling repaint(), paint() functions, and the Graphics class should all work just as they did before.
 However, there's no support for on-demand painting; you'll still need to call repaint() and wait for the WM_PAINT message as before.

 # Direct2DAttachment

+The Direct2DAttachment class sets up Direct2D rendering and enables on-demand painting.

-Check out the Direct2DAttachment class in the plugin.
-All you have to do is create one as a member of any component and then call Direct2DAttachment::attach; Direct2DAttachment will find the desktop parent of that component and set up Direct2D.
+All you have to do is create one as a member of any component and then call Direct2DAttachment::attach(); Direct2DAttachment will find the desktop parent of that component and set up Direct2D for the whole window.
 It then turns off the redirection surface for the window and subclasses the window in order to intercept paint and sizing messages.

 ```
-class DesktopWindow : public juce::DocumentWindow
+class Direct2DAttachmentExample : public juce::DocumentWindow
 {
 public:
-    DesktopWindow() :
+    Direct2DAttachmentExample() :
         DocumentWindow("D2D Desktop Window", juce::Colours::black, juce::DocumentWindow::allButtons)
     {
         setUsingNativeTitleBar(true);